-- The Foundation’s planned giving program that has realized more than $2,100,000 over the past decade.
+- The Foundation’s planned giving program that has realized more than $7.5 million since 1999.

-- Since 1999, the grant writing program that has received over $22,000,000 from private and corporate foundations as well as state and federal government funding.
+- In that same period, the grant writing program that has received over $23.5 million from private and corporate foundations as well as state and federal government funding.

 Washington Health System Foundation has conducted numerous capital campaigns over the course of its history.
 In the past forty years, over $25 million has been raised for capital projects and improvements.